LeonResearch/City-Networks/README.md

     vectorize=True, # vectorize in torch.autograd.functional.jacobian
 )
 ```
-where `avg_tot_inf` is the averaged total influence at each hop, and `R` is the breadth of influence-weighted receptive field averaged over the node samples.
+Here `avg_tot_inf` is the averaged total influence at each hop, and `R` is the breadth of influence-weighted receptive field averaged over the node samples.
 Readers may refer to Section 4 of our paper for a detailed discussion of this measurement.

 ## Baseline Results